zoonproject/zoon_app_paper/ms.md

 <!-- The Problem -->
 Reproducibility crisis in species distribution modelling (SDM).
 Difficult for new SDM users to access latest methods.
+Difficult for anyone to compare methods effectively.
 Equally difficult for methods developers to disseminate their advances.

 <!-- The Solution: ZOOOOOON!  -->
 The `zoon` R package encodes SDM analyses as a simple workflow of five steps: obtaining occurrence data, obtaining covariate data, pre-processing these data, fitting a model, and generating outputs.
-Each of these steps is carried out by one or more community-contributed software modules This framework facilitates rapid dissemination of novel SDM methodologies by lowering the bar to creating research software.
+Each of these steps is carried out by one or more community-contributed software modules.
+This framework facilitates rapid dissemination of novel SDM methodologies by lowering the bar to creating research software.
 `zoon` workflows are re-runnable records of the data, code and results of an entire SDM analysis and can be easily reproduced, scrutinized and extended by the whole research community.